Shawshank redemption character analysis

 left, and I have to live with that.

 Throughout the unnumbered attempts offscreen, Red runs himself through the commission on early release.
 The viewers are left with the surfacing fading of his enthusiasm after 20, 30, and finally 40 years of imprisonment.
-His submissive tone of speech and the eyes of a guilty schoolboy for the first time, a brush-up of studied phrases on the second occasion, and a complete shift of the attitude within the final interview.
-In actual fact, Red made no use of the first 20 years of his jail term, while waiting that the system would have to change and a bit of luck would light his way of living without a will to take one’s life.
-As the story goes on, Red had felt sorry just like every day of his prison time.
-RED, as well as the generality in Shawshank, regard a prison sentence as something temporary, that should be endured to see the better life on the other bank of the river of time.
+His submissive tone of speech and the eyes of a guilty schoolboy for the first time, a brush-up of studied phrases on the second occasion, and a complete shift of attitude within the final interview.
+Red made no use of the first 20 years of his jail term while waiting for the system to change, and a bit of luck would light his way of living without a will to take one’s life.
+As the story goes on, Red feels sorry, just like every day of his prison time.
+RED, as well as the generality in Shawshank, regards a prison sentence as something temporary that should be endured to see a better life on the other bank of the river of time.
 Redding had waited for a fair wind, yet without wings

 ELLIS BOYD REDDING and 40 years of jail term